-- Harry Dresden, among his other magical gadgets, has a charmed ring that stores up kinetic energy every time he moves his arm, which he can release at will as a Megaton Punch or as a blast of kinetic force that packs a bigger punch than what he can easily summon up on his own.
-At maximum charge his ring stores up enough force to flip a car at low levels.
-It doesn't seem to have an upper limit to just how much it can store, and it's knocked more than one supernatural nasty on its ass.
+- Harry Dresden, among his other magical gadgets, has a charmed ring that stores up a little bit of kinetic energy every time he moves his arm, which he can release at will as a Megaton Punch or as a blast of kinetic force that packs a bigger punch than what he can easily summon up on his own.
+At maximum charge his ring stores up enough force to flip a car, and it's knocked more than one supernatural nasty on its ass.

 - He started off with one, but as the series progressed and the villains became more powerful, Harry got a few more, including one which is a few rings braided together.
 He eventually ends up losing them and time will tell if he regains/rebuilds his collection.

 - In the Carolingian cycle there is a ring that protects the wearer against magic spells and if the owner puts the ring into their mouth, the person becomes invisible.